 The Church of England has always been unapologetic about baptising babies and children.
 This is because baptism is primarily about what God does for us: before we can say anything, or believe the right things, or act in a particular way, God already loves us and reaches out to bring us to share in his love.
 The faith that follows, and in which parents and godparents and the wider Church promise to help the person being baptised grow up, is always a response to the fact that God first loves us, and is not a precondition for earning that love.

 The Bible often uses the metaphor of marriage to talk about the relationship between God and his people.
 In fact, one of the most frequently used images for heaven is that of a marriage feast, when God’s people will be brought to perfect union with him.
-The Church of England marriage service describes marriage as ‘a gift of God in creation’, and talks about three purposes for marriage:
+The Church of England marriage service describes marriage as ‘a gift of God in creation’.

 The Church calls marriage a sacrament because it has long recognised that in the unconditional commitment and faithfulness of the partners in marriage to each other, something of the love and faithfulness of God is made visible.
 So marriage is both a joyous and a serious undertaking.
 If you’re wondering if you can get married at St Augustine's, please get in touch with us.